pingswept/me30-website/content/notes/rpi-setup.md

 ![nano window](/img/nano.png)

+### **What other useful commands might I need to know?**

+* `ls`: list what's in a directory
+* `cd`: change to a different directory
+* `sudo`: execute a command as a superuser
+* `cat`: print out the contents of a file
+* `<tab>`: try to autocomplete the command I am typing

+### **What about some more obscure commands that could be useful?**

+* `hostname -I`: print the IP address of my Pi
+* `which`: show which program gets executed by a command
+* `grep`: search a file for a string of text
+* `|`: pipe the results of one command into another, like `cat server.py | grep Flask`
+* `uname -a`: tell me what version of the Linux kernel I am running

+### **What is something else that you want to mention, but can't quite figure out where to mention it?**

+Ah, that would be the crucial difference between Python and Python 3.
+You should use the commands `python3` and `pip3` exclusively.
+If you switch to, for example, just `python`, you will find that it will run, but none of the modules that you installed for Python 3 will show up.

+You may think to yourself, couldn't I just make `python` into a shortcut for `python3`?
+You could, but lots of software depends on Python and will fail if executed with the Python 3 interpreter.
+Unfortunately, the name `python` is probably used up for eternity.

 ### **How do I control pins on the Raspberry Pi?**

 Here's an example Python 3 script that sets a pin high.